I tried the 7 best Shopify live chat apps in 2026

 Figure out your biggest headache first

 What's the main problem you're trying to solve?
 Are you losing sales because people have questions right before they check out?
-Or is your inbox overflowing with the same repetitive support questions?
+Or is your inbox overflowing with repetitive support questions?
 If sales is your goal, look for apps that show you what's in a customer's cart.
 If support efficiency is the problem, focus on tools with good automation and AI.

 Think beyond the chat widget